nlesc-dirac/sagecal/Docs/source/tutorial.rst

    wsclean -size 1024 1024 -scale 0.7amin -niter 10000 -mgain 0.8 -auto-threshold 3 sm.ms

 Note the "-I CORRECTED_DATA".
 It is essential since our new model wsclean-image.fits.sky.txt and our new cluster file wsclean-image.fits.sky.txt.cluster have the 3C196 cluster subtracted, so the visibilities should also exclude this source.
 We could have run this calibration loop faster by using "-j 5".
 After running wsclean you will have an image with a rms noise that has dropped to about 15 mJy/bm from about 25 mJy/bm - after our first sagecal and imaging run.
-You can inspect this final image:
+Here you can see a cropped version of this final image:

 .. image:: wsclean-image-cropped.png

-.. rubric:: Footnotes

-.. [#] I was not able to find a document describing the format of a sky model file in LSM format.